Tips on how to participate in a GMRS Radio Emergency Net

 Checking in

-• Participating in a net is similar to attending a formal seminar.
-You raise your hand (give your call sign) and wait to be recognized by the leader (the Net Control Station (NCS) or just Net Control).
+- Participating in a net is similar to attending a formal seminar.
+You raise your hand (give your call sign) and wait to be recognized by the leader (the Net Control).

-• After taking the initial round of check-ins the NCS will go back through their list of check-ins and call on anyone with traffic.
+- After taking the initial round of check-ins the Net Control will go back through their list of check-ins and call on anyone with traffic.
 Be patient.

-• Listen to the Network Control Station (NCS) for check-in requests & procedure.
+- Listen to Net Control for check-in requests & procedure.

 Example: “WRQE557 mobile checking in” or “WRQE557 base checking in”.